bubbajoe/Artificial-Qubits/README.md

 * How would you map a certain value to a qubit vector to predict it's value?
 * How does the qubit check the multiple values at one time?

-Thank you for looking at my
+Thank you for looking at my project.

-please email me for questions and suggestions - admin@shadowkingbubba.com
+please email me for questions and suggestions - *admin@shadowkingbubba.com*